 Cameron's life mission is to create harmony between humans and nature by enabling people to reduce their environmental footprint, while improving their quality of life.
 This, combined with a passion - bordering on obsession - for sustainable urban environments and community motivated him to start OurSquamish in the spring of 2019 with his wife Constance.
 His past occupations include carpenter, forest fire fighter, permaculturist, and kayak guide.
 He now works as a homebuilder, with a special interest in design and energy efficiency.
 Some other passions?
-Adventuring out in the wild, chainsaws, and sitting down at a cafe for a croissant and espresso.
-Cameron has called Squamish home since moving in 2011 to attend Quest University.
-He grew up on Saltspring Island.
+Adventures of any kind, chainsaws, and sitting down at a cafe for a croissant and espresso.
+Cameron grew up on Saltspring Island and moved to Squamish in 2011 where he now resides with his young family who enjoy spending time together in nature.

 Constance grew up on a mixed farm on Vancouver Island, and has been adventuring in Squamish since 2010.
 In 2018 she settled here, where she spends as much time as possible in the forests or gardens.
 She works with Squamish CAN specializing in sustainable food systems and teaches in the garden at Mamquam Elementary.
 She loves nature but realizes that humans need a place to live too, and so sees sustainable dense urban towns and cities as a way to preserve nature as opposed to suburban sprawl.
 She finds inspiration from all over the world and loves how adding a little fun and good design draws people together and brings a place to life.